ErikTschierschke/ThreemaExtractor/README.md

 ### Initialization
 The service entry point is the [`ThreemaExtractor`](https://eriktschierschke.github.io/Softwareprojekt-e4/javadoc/de/hsmw/threemaextractor/service/main/ThreemaExtractor.html) class.
 To initialize it a [`FileStore`](https://eriktschierschke.github.io/Softwareprojekt-e4/javadoc/de/hsmw/threemaextractor/service/main/FileStore.html) object must be built.
-This class takes the paths of the collected artifacts, checks if they are valid and if the master key is encrypted with a passphrase.
+This class takes the paths of the collected artifacts and checks if they are valid.

 ```java
 FileStore fileStore = new FileStore("[path to key.dat]",